mzdr/timestamp/README.md

 **[Download]**, unzip, and move `Timestamp.app` to the `/Applications` directory.

 ### Homebrew
-Simply run `brew cask install timestamp` in your terminal.
+Simply run `brew install --cask timestamp` in your terminal.

 ## Support